 Because all Wi-Fi routers are not created equal.
 Some setups are designed for “first come first serve” where all devices have to fight for bandwidth on a single streamed connection.

 Others give devices options for multi-streams and are designed to automatically transfer devices to another stream to keep speeds fast if there is a bandwidth-heavy activity happening that would cause a slowdown.
+Your internet speed may also depend on the type of fiber optics you use in your network infrastructure.

 When it comes both home and office Wi-Fi there are two main types of wireless network setups you can use: